 1. Neural Tube Defects

-Neural tube defects may be caused by lack of vitamin B9, also known as folic acid, in the mother’s diet.
 Administration of adequate amounts of folic acid before and during pregnancy, especially during the first trimester, helps prevent most neural tube defects.
 The required amount of folic acid is 400 micrograms per day, in the form of multivitamins or foods that contain folate, the natural form of folic acid.
-Foods rich in folate are leafy green vegetables, whole grains and orange juice, dried beans, peas and fruit.
+Foods rich in folate are leafy green vegetables, whole grains, orange juice, dried beans, peas, and fruit.

 Women with a diet low in riboflavin (vitamin B2) and niacin (vitamin B3) are at risk of having children with congenital heart disease.
-Pregnant women should avoid diets rich in saturated fats.
-Dairy products (low-fat or fat-free to avoid saturated fat), liver and leafy greens are good sources of vitamin B2.
-Vitamin B3 is found in chicken, fish, liver, nuts and whole grains.
+Pregnant women should ask their doctor if they need extra intakes of Vitamins B2 and B3.
+They should also avoid diets rich in saturated fats.

 Gastroschisis is a birth defect in which the baby’s abdominal wall shows a crack or tear.
 A pregnancy diet low in proteins and zinc is an important factor that can lead to gastroschisis.
 Also, women who have a low body mass index show a higher risk of having a baby with gastroschisis.
 Poor nutrition and smoking during pregnancy can also cause gastroschisis.